flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 #### MIPS and Sony {.tab}

-MIPS was one of the many American companies originating from academia, their founders were Stanford faculty members eiger to turn their research into physical processors.
 In the late 80s, MIPS CPUs became a topic of conversation after being adopted (and later acquired) by Silicon Graphics Incorporated (SGI) to power their equipment.
 SGI was an influential innovator in the computer graphics market, especially with the development of [hardware-accelerated vertex pipelines](nintendo-64#graphics), whose task was originally carried out by software (within the CPU).
-Now, SGI could cover the domain of CPUs and graphics.

 During the development of the PlayStation, MIPS was offering the **R3000A series** of processors.
 These were 32-bit machines and part of their low-end catalogue.
 Consequently, while the R3000A was not part of the flagship lineup (unlike the R4000, which [others](nintendo-64#cpu) would later choose), it was an attractive investment in terms of cost.